ScaledMarkets/dabl/langref/translation_decl.md

 # Translation Declaration
-A shell declaration specifies translations that should be performed when executing in a specified operating system.
+A translation declaration specifies translations that should be performed when executing in a specified operating system.